kallavinka8045/is2021/index.md

 # Comparison with existing models
 * [LibriTTS](https://openslr.org/60/) dataset is an English multi-speaker audiobook dataset.
-* ‘train-clean-360’ subset consisting of 192 hours, 116k utterances and 904 speakers was used to train the model and evaluate the speakers used for training (seen speakers).
+* ‘train-clean-360’ subset was used to train the model and evaluate the speakers used for training (seen speakers).
-* ‘test-clean’ subset consisting of 9 hours, 5k utterances and 39 speakers was used to evaluate the speakers not used for training (unseen speakers).
+* ‘test-clean’ subset was used to evaluate the speakers not used for training (unseen speakers).

 ## Seen speakers ('LibriTTS/train-clean-360' dataset)
 <table>